 Assess Yourself and Your Relationship

-Many of us don’t know how to ask for a break because we don’t take the time to contemplate before telling our partner about it.
+Many of us don’t know how to ask for a break because we don’t take the time to contemplate before telling our

 That being said, fulfill the purpose of your break by assessing yourself and your relationship.